shrijeet1308/DIY-CPU/README.md

 #  DIY CPU – Built from Scratch

 YO!
-I’m building a CPU from the ground up—no prebuilt kits, zero hand-holding, and definitely no clue what I was getting into.
+I’m building a CPU from the ground up—no prebuilt kits, zero hand-holding, and definitely no clue what I was getting into .
 Just some wires, a whole mess of logic gates, and raw curiosity.
 we are starting this from scratch till a 16 bit cpu.
 No matter how much time or efforts  it takes, i am going to make it done .
 ---